This looks like what? Challenges and Future Research Directions for Part-Prototype Models: Research Directions

 \section{Research Directions}

-Based on our analysis of the open challenges we synthesized five main research directions for future work (see Figure~\ref{fig:directions}) on part-prototype models (\ppms).
+With progress in parts of selected challenges (cf. Tables \ref{tab:ideas:prototypes} and \ref{tab:ideas:method-general}), we synthesized five main research directions for future work (see Figure~\ref{fig:directions}) on part-prototype models (\ppms).
 We describe each direction, outline some ideas and note which challenges they address.